-- demonstrated its next-generation software, which adds motion UI to its touchscreen controllers, ability to customize menu icons and ability to push security-camera video to TV screens whenever a door is opened.
+- and demonstrated its next-generation software, which adds motion UI to its touchscreen controllers, ability to customize menu icons, and ability to push security-camera video to TV screens whenever a door is opened.

 EI’s two new servers are the LMS-654 and flagship LMS-754, both due in the fourth quarter.
 They will be among the first Media Centers for sale with four-tuner CableCARD option, which enables users to simultaneously stream four high-definition cable-TV programs to four zones.
 The flagship 754 features 4TB hard drive in RAID 5 array.
 The entry-level LMS-200 at $3,500 is intended for small installs in modest homes and MDUs.

 Media Centers not manufactured by EI but certified by the company to run its Lifeware software are the Alienware Hangar 18, Sony Vaio XL3, and Russound Smart Media Console and Lifemedia 400 consoles, the company announced.
 Certification helps EI dealers choose the right media servers to add to an EI home-automation network, the company explained.
 Each console’s components, including graphics card and CPU, are performance-tested by EI.

 The company’s latest in-wall Lifepoint touchscreens consist of a $6,000-suggested 8.9-inch model and $7,000 12.1-inch model, both with 16:9 720p screens and Lifeslide motion UI.